naghiyeva/portfolio/README.md

 Primary programming language for data analysis tasks.
 Familiar with data manipulation libraries such as Pandas, NumPy, and data visualization libraries like Matplotlib and Seaborn.
 📂 Projects
-[Project 1: Sales Analysis]
-Analyzed sales data using SQL to identify trends and patterns.
-Created dynamic Excel dashboards for easy visualization of key performance indicators.
-[Project 2: Customer Segmentation]
-Utilized Python and Pandas to segment customers based on their purchasing behavior.
-Visualized results using Matplotlib to provide actionable insights for marketing strategies.

 🌐 Online Courses
 [Coursera: SQL Fundamentals]
 Completed an online course covering SQL basics, advanced queries, and database optimization.